Who May Be Adopted?

 Adoption of Adults: State Requirements

 As seen from the section above, there are instances when an adult may be adopted.
-Here are some examples of when adults are eligible for adoption:
+The following are examples of when adults are eligible for adoption:

-- Ohio permits adoption of an adult when either 1) the person is totally or permanently disabled (physically or intellectually), or 2) is a stepchild or foster child with whom a parent-child relationship was established while the child was a minor.
+- Ohio permits adoption of an adult when either the person: (1) is totally or permanently disabled (physically or intellectually), or (2) is a stepchild or foster child with whom a parent-child relationship was established while the child was a minor.
 Also allowed are adoptions of adults who, at the time of reaching the age of 18, are under the care of a public child services agency or a private child placing agency.
 Under such circumstances, they must be in a permanent custody or planned permanent living arrangement with either of those types of facilities.
 The adult must consent to the adoption, as well.

-- Idaho, Illinois, and South Dakota require that the adopting parent be in a sustained parental relationship for a specified period of time with the adult to be adopted.
-The time period ranges from six months to two years depending on the state.
+- Idaho and Illinois require that the adopting parent be in a sustained parental relationship for a specified period of time with the adult to be adopted.
+The time period ranges from six months to two years, depending on the state.

 Have Additional Questions About Who May Be Adopted?
 Ask a Lawyer